tina4stack/tina4-php/readme.md

 **News**

+*February 15, 2021* - Routing in large projects seems to be really messy and finding stuff is a pain.
+To this end you can now direct your routing to class methods, they still behave the same as the anonymous methods but now make more sense for grouping functionality.
+Also added back in, the ability to generate ORM objects directly from your database using the command line tool.

 *December 28, 2020* - We are getting close to a release point, there are still a number of bugs to be fixed though and things to be documented.
 PHP 8.0 is not in a good place for database use from what we've tested.

 **Features**